raahmed/tweeter3/README.md

 With the app now up and running, deploy it to Azure.

-Be sure to update the environment variables in Production.
-Take special care in updating the following:
+Be sure to update the environment variables which you set locally in Production.
+Take special care in updating the following to make sure you use your production settings.

-The following environment variables must be present in *production*:

 ```shell
 DJANGO_SETTINGS_MODULE="tweeter3.settings.production"